Lifelong New Yorker. Community leader. Democracy defender.

 I love New York more than anything—and that means fighting for its future.

-Meet Ryder
+Meet Ryder Kessler

 I’m a child of this district: a gay kid born at St. Vincent’s Hospital who played little league basketball at Tony Dapolito and got his Bar Mitzvah cake at Veniero’s.
 I’ve spent my life here—and my career working to expand opportunity, strengthen democracy, and help this city live up to its promise.